494 Visa – Skilled Employer Sponsored Regional (Provisional) Subclass 494

 - Can I apply for this visa if my employer is located in Melbourne?

-- Generally, this visa is given to the employer who is located in regional area.
-As most of Melbourne area is not considered as a regional area, you need to check postcode of your employer.
+- Generally, this visa is given to employers located in a regional area.
+As most of Melbourne is not considered a regional area, you need to check the postcode of your employer.

 - What if my work experience is less than 3 years, can I apply for this visa?

-- As per the visa eligibility, you must have at least 3 years work experience in a nominated occupations.
+- As per the visa eligibility, you must have at least 3 years of work experience in your nominated occupation.

-- Is the English Ability is a mandatory for applying this visa?
+- Is English ability mandatory for applying for this visa?

 - Can I bring my family with this visa?